 Machines

-table of contents:
+Table of contents:

 How to avoid sewing problems?

-How to change and install the needle correctly on the machine?
+How to change and correctly install the needle on the machine?

-sewing machine needles
+Needles for sewing machine

 Summary table of needles to use for each fabric

-Type of fabric
+Type of fabrics

 Needle to use